bariserkus/essential_setup/latex_setup/README.md

 ## Jabref

-JAbref can be installed using Snap Store
+Jabref can be installed using Snap Store

 <https://snapcraft.io/install/jabref/ubuntu>